FrancoBujakiewicz/prisma/README.md

  Prisma theme for Neovim.
 Why to have a single global theme when each language can has its own, define the colorscheme for each one and Prisma will load it when you open a file or switch to a tab with that language.

  It has two layers of theming: `default`, it is the base theme, define there common styles across languages, `default` is also applied when the file doesn't has a type or there isn't a specific theme defined for that type in `lang` directory.
-There is where you must create `.lua` files with name convention to the languages names: `lang/java.lua` (Java theme), `lang/python.lua` (Python theme), etc.
+There is where you must create `.lua` files with name convention to the languages names: `lang/java.lua`, `lang/python.lua`, etc.

  In the `main` branch of this repository is `testfiles` with different languages files which can you test the theme.